endor/kettu/README.md

 ## Todo
-* maybe icons for different file types in file list
 * maybe show ratio goal in torrent list (if so, it should be changeable in the settings)
-* maybe actually request if turtle mode is enabled to set correct value
 * maybe aggregate graphing data
 * maybe have a trash icon where torrents can be dragged and dropped into
-* maybe also small buttons for pause and activate so we wont need the context menu
 * maybe inspector button, maybe selecting a torrent should not open inspector if in stats/pref view
 * maybe inspector should open beneath the selected torrent (as with a small arrow pointing first right, then down)
 * maybe checkboxes in preferences could be on/off sliders